 The School District of Osceola County has developed a partnership with the University of South Florida to provide ongoing training and technical assistance to the School District PBS schools to support their efforts at the implementation of PBS at all three levels.
 At the school-wide level, the University trains school teams, and a school-wide plan is developed to support the needs of all students.
-At the targeted group level, additional training is provided by USF to address targeted interventions such as bully prevention and anger management to address the specific needs of students who may need extra support.
+At the targeted group level, USF provides additional training to address targeted interventions such as bully prevention and anger management to address the specific needs of students who may need extra support.
 At the individual level of the PBS process, individualized strategies are developed.